Seeking Alignment

 Does Stonehouse focus on any particular industries?

-— No. We are truly industry agnostic and welcome the opportunity to engage with any outstanding Australasian business that fits our investment criteria.
+— No. We are industry agnostic and welcome the opportunity to engage with any outstanding Australasian business that fits our investment criteria.

 Will Stonehouse invest in outstanding Australasian businesses offering an equity stake of less than 51%?